 - 5.2.1 All staff, volunteers and visitors have a responsibility to report any concerns about the welfare and safety of a child and all such concerns must be taken seriously (Appendix A).
-If a concern arises all staff, volunteers and visitors must: - Speak to the DSL or the person who acts in their absence - Agree with this person what action should be taken, by whom and when it will be reviewed - Record the concern using our safeguarding recording system reported via CPOMS so this can be actioned by The DSL or Deputy DSL(s) at the earliest opportunity.
+If a concern arises all staff, volunteers and visitors must: - Speak to the DSL or the person who acts in their absence - Agree with this person what action should be taken, by whom and when it will be reviewed - Record the concern using our safeguarding recording system

+All staff and visitors are aware of how to report a concern and where the DSL and Deputy DSL(s) are located within school.
+They know that any concerns must be reported via CPOMS so this can be actioned by The DSL or Deputy DSL(s) at the earliest opportunity.
 Visitors are given a Safeguarding information sheet when entering the school which clearly indicates who to report to.
 In the event that an incident is reported in class by a visitor, they will report to the Class Teacher or Teaching Assistant who will notify the DSL or Deputy DSL(s), alternatively they can email welfare@wilbrahamprimary.com and report their concerns directly.